Chart Color Schemes

 Christies Beach features high concentrations of lone person households and group households, with a lower-than-average median household size

 Family households constitute 63.1% of all households, including 21.1% couples with children, 25.0% couples without children, and 15.6% single parent families.
-Non-family households account for the remaining 36.9%, with lone person households at 32.9% and group households comprising 4.1%.
+Non-family households make up the remaining 36.9%, with lone person households at 32.9% and group households comprising 4.1% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households